Frequently Asked Questions

 How will I be notified about program acceptance/admission?

-By U.S. mail.
-You will receive a letter of standing 4-6 weeks after deadline date.
+By U.S. Mail.
+You will receive a letter of standing 4-6 weeks after the deadline date.

 To what address will the letter be sent?